 Baricitinib is a selective and reversible inhibitor of Janus kinase (JAK) types 1 and 2.

-Mechanism of action: Baricitinib reversibly inhibits JAK1/JAK2 and through a transduction pathway signals involving STAT proteins, it ultimately modulates the expression of genes associated with inflammation in immune cells with an anti-inflammatory effect.
+Mechanism of action: Baricitinib reversibly inhibits JAK1/ JAK2, and, through a transduction pathway signal involving STAT proteins, it ultimately modulates the expression of genes associated with inflammation in immune cells by means of an anti-inflammatory effect.

-Rationale: The inhibition of JAK1/JAK2 could therefore have a potential role in reducing systemic inflammation and lung damage.
-This drug may also reduce receptor-mediated SARS-CoV-2 endocytosis by inhibiting the adaptor protein-2 complex (AP2)-associated protein kinase 1 [69].
-There are some clinical trials underway to assess its effectiveness.
+Rationale: Inhibition of JAK1/JAK2 could therefore have a potential role in reducing systemic inflammation and lung damage.
+This drug may also reduce receptor-mediated SARS-CoV-2 endocytosis by inhibiting the adaptor protein-2 complex-associated protein kinase 1 [69].
+Clinical trials are underway to assess its effectiveness.

-DHR: There is a reported case of palmoplantar pustulosis-like eruption due to baricitinib [70].
+DHRs: There is a reported case of palmoplantar pustulosislike eruption due to baricitinib [70].